 +31 (0)6-42633573 - firstname.lastname@example.org

-In June 2015 Airplane & Spaceship (under the name of dj. flugvél og geimskip) released her third album, Nótt á hafsbotni (Night at the Bottom of the Ocean), where the topic is the deep ocean.
-Her last album, Glamúr í geimnum (Glamour in Space) was all about the magic of space.
+In 2015 dj. flugvél og geimskip released her third album, Nótt á hafsbotni (Night at the Bottom of the Ocean), where the topic is the deep ocean.
+Her second album, Glamúr í geimnum (Glamour in Space) was all about the magic of space.
 Nótt á hafsbotni is a heavier album then Glamúr í geimnum but the beats are dancier and the melodies are influenced by Asian music, for example from India and Syria.
 The album won the Icelandic Kraumur Music Awards in 2015, was nominated as the Best Pop Album at the Icelandic Music Awards 2015 and received raving reviews from both Uncut and The Arts Desk amongst others.

 “This is a seriously odd record: playful, genuinely quirky and essentially Icelandic electronic pop, Nótt á hafsbotni in fact channels everything from Suicide and Joe Meek to Grimes and J-pop.” - Uncut review 8/10

 “Incredibly special, like a solo Animal Collective” - Les Inrocks after Iceland Airwaves 2015 (06/11/2015)

 “Nott A Hafsbotni would be a wonderfully weird trip to an alien world in any language.
 In the sing-song lilt of unalloyed Icelandic, it’s sensational.” - The Arts Desk